Microsites

 • Enable and support retail customers to pursue their financial objectives.

-1. Firms must give consideration to the four outcomes: products and services, price and value, consumer understanding, consumer support.
-These outcomes set out key elements of the firm-consumer relationship, providing detailed expectations of a firm for compliance with the duty.
+• Firms must give consideration to the four outcomes: products and services, price and value, consumer understanding, and, consumer support.

-2. The four outcomes are inter-related: meeting obligations under products and services and consumer understanding may help firms to deliver good outcomes and evidence fair value.
+• These outcomes set out key elements of the firm-consumer relationship and are inter-related: meeting obligations under products and services and consumer understanding may help firms to evidence good outcomes and fair value.

 Read the FCA’s Review of Fair Value Frameworks (May 2023) where they consider best practice and areas for improvement in relation to: